thonatt/CSL/README.md

 # Credits

-Developped by [thonatt](https://github.com/thonatt), initially from frustration coming from shader writing, but in the end mostly to learn advanced template programming and explore C++ dark corners.
+Developped by [Théo Thonat](https://github.com/thonatt), initially from shader writing induced frustration, but in the end mostly to learn advanced template programming and explore C++ dark corners.

-Special thanks to [Simon Rodriguez](https://github.com/kosua20) for decisive positive feedback about the initial project concept, the help with compilers cross-checking, and for many of the shaders examples.
+Special thanks to [Simon Rodriguez](https://github.com/kosua20) for decisive and positive feedback about the project initial concept, the help with compilers cross-checking, and for many of the shaders examples.

 # CSL syntax